wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.21.
 Extended DNS Error Code 20 - Not Authoritative

-   An authoritative server that receives a query with the RD bit clear, or when it is not configured for recursion for a domain for which it is not authoritative SHOULD include this EDE code in the REFUSED response.
+   An authoritative server that receives a query with the Recursion Desired (RD) bit clear, or when it is not configured for recursion for a domain for which it is not authoritative, SHOULD include this EDE code in the REFUSED response.
 A resolver that receives a query with the RD bit clear SHOULD include this EDE code in the REFUSED response.

 4.22.
 Extended DNS Error Code 21 - Not Supported